 Still, there are some ways to gauge how your money is doing, starting with the inflation test.

 You probably won’t get there with a savings account.
-While the highest-paying online savings accounts offer about 2 percent now, the average account pays just under .10 percent.
+While the highest-paying online savings accounts offer about 2% now, the average account pays just under 0.10%.
 To actually grow real wealth, the long-term average of your investment returns should beat inflation.

 Over the long term, yep.
-While in the short term, stock prices can fluctuate a lot, the 90-year average for the S&P 500-stock index (an index generally considered to be a benchmark for overall market performance) is 9.8 percent a year.
-While you can’t invest directly in that or other indexes, investing in exchange-traded funds that track them allows you to mirror those returns.
+While in the short term, stock prices can fluctuate a lot, the 90-year average annual return for the S&P 500-stock index (an index generally considered to be a benchmark for overall market performance) is 9.8%.
+While you can’t invest directly in that or other indexes, investing in mutual funds or exchange-traded funds that track them allows you to mirror those returns.

 Maybe, maybe not.
 If you’re only invested in an S&P 500 index fund, your returns may look pretty similar.
 But a well-diversified portfolio includes other types of investments, such as international stocks and bond funds, in an effort to help smooth out some of the bumps you can expect from only investing in U.S. stocks.
-This helps increase the likelihood that your portfolio can continue growing steadily over time, despite short-term market movements.
+This helps increase the likelihood that your long-term investments can continue growing steadily, despite short-term market movements.

 If your portfolio doesn’t seem to be gaining value in the short term, take a step back and look at the big picture.
 Bumpiness in the markets is perfectly normal.
 But every U.S. market downturn in history has ended in an upturn, helping long-term investors beat inflation and grow wealth well beyond that.